tensorflow/tensorflow/tensorflow/contrib/verbs/README.md

 2. Reallocate the result/proxy tensors.
 3. Re-send the tensor request.
 For tracability, the new message has a different name: **RDMA_MESSAGE_TENSOR_RE_REQUEST**.

-When the sender receives a **RDMA_MESSAGE_TENSOR_RE_REQUEST**, or a **RDMA_MESSAGE_TENSOR_REQUEST** where the meta-data is not changed, it will do the following:

-1. If the source tensor is not mem-copy-able, serialize it to a TensorProto.
-2. If the source tensor is located on a device which cannot be DMA written from, copy it to CPU.
-3. RDMA write the tensor (or TensorProto) to the destination address and rkey specified in the message.
-The immediate value for the write will be the request index.
+When the sender receives a **RDMA_MESSAGE_TENSOR_RE_REQUEST**, it will locate the relevant **RdmaTensorResponse** using the request index specified in the message, and invoke its **Resume()** method, which will RDMA write the contents of the tensor that was cloned earlier, to the new remote address specified in the re-request.

 When the receiver receives the RDMA write, it will locate the relevant **RdmaTensorRequest** using the request index which is the immediate value.
 It will then invoke its **RecvTensorContent()** which does the following: